 As part of the Company's development permits with the Hawai'i Community Development Authority for the condominium towers at Ward Village, the Company entered into a guarantee whereby it is required to reserve 20% of the residential units for local residents who meet certain maximum income and net worth requirements.
 This guarantee, which is triggered once the necessary permits are granted and construction commences, was satisfied for Waiea, Anaha, and Ae'o, with the opening of Ke Kilohana, which is a workforce tower fully earmarked to fulfill this obligation for the first four towers.
 The reserved units for 'A'ali'i tower are included in the 'A'ali'i tower.
-Units for Kō'ula, Victoria Place, and The Park Ward Village will be satisfied with the construction of Ulana Ward Village, which is a second workforce tower fully earmarked to satisfy the remaining reserved housing guarantee in the community.
+Units for Kō'ula, Victoria Place, and The Park Ward Village will be satisfied with the construction of Ulana Ward Village, which is a second workforce tower fully earmarked to satisfy the remaining reserved housing quarantee in the community.
 Ulana Ward Village began construction in early 2023.
-The Company expects reserved housing towers to be delivered on a break-even basis.

-The Company evaluates the likelihood of future performance under these guarantees and, as of March 31, 2023, and December 31, 2022, there were no events requiring financial performance under these guarantees.
+The Company evaluates the likelihood of future performance under these guarantees and, as of June 30, 2023, and December 31, 2022, there were no events requiring financial performance under these guarantees.